JakubDziworski/JakubDziworski.github.io/_posts/2022-11-22-cassandra-updates-ordering.md

 It was not sure if my understanding of documentation is correct, so I decided to test that.

-## No logical ordering, only timestamps
+## No logical ordering, only timestamps matter

 Turns out my assumptions were wrong and conflict resolutions occur even when there are no concurrent updates.
 If a single client sends updates to
 Cassandra cluster (sequentially with `CONSISTENCY=ALL`) there is no guarantee that the final value is going to be the last